Gerald and Charlene Gallego: Gerald

 In his early teens, Gerald developed a sexual relationship with his mother's sister-in-law, who had been a mistress to his father.
-In March 1964, Gerald, aged 16, fathered a daughter with a 21-year-old woman.
+In March 1964, Gerald, aged 17, fathered a daughter with a 21-year-old woman.
 He married the woman less than a week later in a ceremony held in Sacramento.
-The relationship quickly soured due to repeated domestic abuse and they would separate in December.
+The relationship quickly soured due to repeated domestic abuse and they separated in December.
 Gerald was awarded temporary custody of his daughter, and she sometimes lived with him at his grandmother's home while his ex-wife retained permanent custody.
-Years later, Gerald would sexually molest and orally rape his daughter, as well as one of her friends, over an approximate seven-year period.
+Years later, Gerald sexually molested and orally raped his daughter, as well as one of her friends, over an approximate seven-year period.

 In 1966, Gerald married a 24-year-old waitress he had met in West Sacramento.
 After less than a month, the woman filed for divorce, alleging an incident where Gerald chased her around with a knife.
 During divorce proceedings, the woman learned that Gerald was only 19 years old, even though he had told her he was 27.
 Months later, Gerald met a single mother at the laundromat where she worked.
 They married in October 1967, but likewise with his previous marriages, it fell apart due to abuse.
 The woman, who had been carrying Gerald's baby, later suffered a miscarriage.

 In March 1969, Gerald married his fourth wife, who sued for divorce and won custody of his daughter after just several months together.
 She described Gerald's personality resembling that of Jekyll and Hyde.
 After the marriage ended, Gerald began living with a young woman who would later visit him in prison after his conviction for armed robbery.
 A year after his release from prison, in 1974, Gerald married his fifth wife, a 19-year-old woman.
-On the application, he wrote that he was three years younger than in actuality.
+On the application, he wrote that he was three years younger than he was at the time.
 He and the woman separated in October 1977, with the divorce being finalized a year later, after he married Charlene.